minahilhussain/minahilhussain/README.md

 ## 🤔 What I am Up To
 - 🌱 I’m currently working in MERN/PERN stack.
-- 👀 I’m interested in Coding, problem solving and learning new things
+- 👀 I’m interested in coding, problem solving and learning new things
 - 💞️ I’m looking to collaborate on anything that can help me grow!
 - 📫 Reach out to me at <a href="https://linkedin.com/in/minahilhussain">
     <img src="https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat&logo=linkedin" alt="LinkedIn Badge"/>